• Skip to primary navigation

 This is where the trouble starts.

-Because WordPress is logical – not intelligent – it doesn’t know how your images ought to be cropped, so it just crops them towards the center point of the image as a default.
+Because WordPress is logical – not intelligent – it doesn’t know how your images ought to be cropped, so it just crops them towards the centre point of the image as a default.

 How the WordPress Media Uploader Behaves